September 14, 2017

 13 minute read

 On July 4th, I jetted over to B&H to pick up a new(ly used) camera.
 I walked out with a Fujifilm X100T mirrorless point-and-shoot camera.
 This is the story of how I chose that camera, and how I feel about it a few weeks later.
 It all begins… with me staying up until 4 o’clock in the morning one Saturday night.
-What had begun as an innocent review of my family photos perversely devolved into a compulsive episode of researching cameras with which to upgrade said family photos. ...
+What had begun as an innocent review of my family photos perversely devolved into a compulsive episode of researching cameras with which to upgrade said family photos.
+Those family photos were recorded almost exclusively with the iPhone 5s and iPhone 6; yet, once printed, the quality left quite a bit to be desired. ...

 July 11, 2017